 Integrating air quality is intended to provide relevant information to users around the world.
-One of the best ways to ensure relevance is maintaining a high-level of accuracy, something that cannot be accomplished with raw data alone.
+One of the best ways to ensure relevance is maintaining a high-level of accuracy, something that cannot be accomplished with the government’s air quality data alone.
 BreezoMeter’s big data solution for air pollution data.

 Governments are working diligently to generate and share accurate air quality information with the public.
 It starts with building and maintaining complex and costly monitoring stations.
 Governments then usually make the collected data available online to the public and businesses for free – this is referred to as open data.
 In the United States, the EPA (Environmental Protection Agency) provides real-time Air Quality Index (AQI) on a general level, per city and state, while AirNow pools together shared data among government agencies to report on AQI.